 OCD and Addiction Are Treatable Together

-Due to the mental and emotional (and sometimes physical) distress caused by obsessive compulsive disorder, those with a diagnosis can turn to drugs or alcohol to cope.
+Due to the mental and emotional (and sometimes physical) distress caused by the obsessive-compulsive disorder, those with a diagnosis can turn to drugs or alcohol to cope.
 It can be extremely draining to deal with the symptoms of OCD.
 Although some medications do exist for symptoms, they are not always easy to obtain or they suffer some from some side effects.

 The rehabilitation center you choose should focus on dual treatment of your addiction and OCD.
 That means not just depending on a medication to reduce the obsessive-compulsive symptoms.
 There are other ways to treat these co-occurring disorders, and the goal is to find a treatment center that addresses the complexity of your diseases.